emmaclinton/emmaclinton.github.io/DSM_sql/dsm.md

 title: Greenspace Access Analysis in PostGIS using Open Street Map Data
 ---

-In this analysis, we attempt to use SQL queries in PostGIS to answer a simple spatial question about environmental justice in Dar es Salaam, Tanzania.
+In this analysis, we attempt to use SQL queries in PostGIS to answer a simple spatial question about environmental justice in Dar es Salaam, Tanzania——a large and rapidly expanding Tanzanian city.
 [Drew An-Pham](https://daptx.github.io/) and I collaborated on this lab.
-Here, we attempt to answer a simple spatial question about access to greenspaces in this growing city: _What percent of residences in each of the public administrative wards are within 0.25 km of a public greenspace?_
+Here, we attempt to answer a simple spatial question about access to community resilience and environmental justice in this growing city: _What percent of residences in each of the public administrative wards are within 0.25 km of a public greenspace?_

 **DATA**